See Sarah's Details for:

 Sarah Leveillee is a Licensed Mental Health Counselor in Rhode Island.
 She works with adults navigating anxiety, depression, life transitions, and periods of feeling stuck or disconnected.
 Many of Sarah’s clients come in when they find themselves caught in cycles of worry, overthinking, racing thoughts, or a sense of being “on edge” without fully understanding why it happens.
 Sarah is particularly passionate about serving individuals during vulnerable life transitions, including during the pregnancy and postpartum time period.
 She has advanced training in perinatal mental health.

-Sarah utilizes Acceptance and Commitment Therapy (ACT), which uses mindfulness, values clarification, and behavior change strategies to help clients relate differently to difficult thoughts and emotions.
-In session, Sarah focuses on helping clients slow down, increase awareness of their internal experiences, and take meaningful steps toward what matters most to them.
-This approach supports clients in building psychological flexibility, reducing emotional avoidance, and creating lasting, values-driven change.
+Sarah takes an approach that integrates mindfulness, values exploration, and practical behavior change strategies to help clients develop a healthier relationship with difficult thoughts and emotions.
+In session, she encourages clients to slow down, tune into their internal experiences, and move toward what matters most to them.
+This work supports greater psychological flexibility, reduces patterns of avoidance, and fosters meaningful, lasting change aligned with each client’s values.

 Sarah’s style is relatable, collaborative, and grounded in respect.
 When a client first comes in, she prioritizes creating a space that feels safe, supportive, and nonjudgmental so clients can speak openly and feel truly heard.
 Sarah is dedicated to providing a therapeutic relationship that is warm, honest, and rooted in trust.